Medicaid Eligibility Mistakes and How to Avoid Them

 Mistake #1 – Allowing a Nursing Home Employee or a Non-Lawyer Medicaid Application Company to Complete Your Medicaid Application and Give You Legal Advice

 Many families make the mistake of assuming people who work with Medicaid patients at the nursing home or assisted living are trained to counsel and complete applications properly.
 This misconception results in families losing money or being denied Medicaid eligibility.
-You need a trained, qualified guide that has experience in the world of Medicaid eligibility to ensure you qualify.
+You need a trained, qualified guide with experience in Medicaid eligibility to ensure you qualify.
 Don’t fall victim to eligibility promises or advice by rushing to the state Medicaid office and quickly filling out a form.
-The state knows they can lock you in if you file prematurely.
+The state knows it can lock you in if you file prematurely.
 See me before filling out any Medicaid form(s).
 I can advise you when the best time exists to qualify for Medicaid while protecting your hard-earned finances.
 Don’t let phony Medicaid advisors who work for the nursing home take advantage of your lack of knowledge by having you fill out forms you know nothing about.

 Mistake #2 – Listening to Advice from Unqualified Individuals and Medicaid Application Companies Recommended by the Nursing Home or Assisted Living Residence

 Medicaid seems to be one of those subjects that many quasi-professionals claim to know something about.
-You may have heard (along the lines of), “Don’t even bother applying for Medicaid now, because they will look back on your finances five years and you definitely won’t qualify.”
+You may have heard (along the lines of), “Don’t even bother applying for Medicaid now, because they will look back on your finances five years from now and you definitely won’t qualify.”
 While Medicaid does have a five-year look-back period, this doesn’t necessarily preclude you from applying and qualifying.
 Don’t automatically assume there is nothing you can do to help your loved one or close family member pay for the long-term care they need.

 Mistake #3 – Attempting to Deal with Medicaid Yourself